Azure-Samples/cognitive-services-speech-sdk/samples/batch/transcription-enabled-storage/Setup/guide.md

 If a Consumption Plan (Y1) was selected for the Azure Functions, make sure that the functions are synced with the other resources (see [this](https://docs.microsoft.com/en-us/azure/azure-functions/functions-deployment-technologies#trigger-syncing) for further details).

-To do so, click on your CreateTranscription function in the portal and wait until your function shows up:
+To do so, click on your StartTranscription function in the portal and wait until your function shows up:

 ![resources](./images/image016.png)